pavelm14/lab_miscellaneous/Rpackages/README.md

 mkdir -p software/R/packages
 ```

-By the time writing this tutorial, the latest R version installed in MetaCentrum was R-4.0.0-gcc.
+By the time of writing this tutorial (April 2022), the latest R version installed in MetaCentrum was R-4.0.0-gcc.
 You can of course install your own R version locally at your home directory.

 ```bash
 pavelmatos@nympha:~$